CSCI 100 Introduction to Computing Technology

 Course Goals:

 To become proficient at using a windowing computer interface, to develop fluency with the Microsoft Office suite, to learn to use some simple networking applications such as ftp and email, and to be able to construct interesting web pages.
-At the end of this course you should be able to use a computer to assist you in all of your other courses.
+At the end of this course you should be able to use a computer to assist you in all of your courses.

 Text and Software: